aws-samples/example-permissions-boundary/README.md

 ## The use case for Permissions Boundaries

-Organizations want to empower developers to take self service actions in AWS to build with more speed and agility.
-However, granting the ability to create and modify IAM roles and policies may lead to a developer raising their level of privilege for themselves or their applications beyond what was intended.
+Organizations want to empower builders to take self service actions in AWS to build with more speed and agility.
+However, granting the ability to create and modify IAM roles and policies may lead to a builder raising their level of privilege for themselves or their applications beyond what was intended.

-IAM permissions boundaries can be enforced when creating and modifying IAM roles through IAM conditions to ensure that the role cannot be modified with a level of entitlement beyond what is specified in the permissions boundary.
-Typically, the permissions boundary contains actions that an application may take, like s3:GetObject, but not operations that would allow a role to modify the security of its own environment such as ec2:AuthorizeSecurityGroupEgress.
+For example, when a builder wishes to deploy a Lambda function, a corresponding IAM principal is required to be defined for the Lambda function execution role.
+Permissions boundaries provide a safe and scalable mechanism for an organisation to delegate that responsibility to their builders, and to ensure that the created principals adhere to a defined security policy.

+Specifically, permissions boundaries are the mechanism to provide builders self-service access to create, modify, and update other IAM principals and policies without escalating their level of entitlements in an AWS environment beyond what is defined.

 ## Using Permissions Boundaries

-Permissions boundaries should primarily be used to enable builders self-service access to create, modify, and update IAM principals and policies without escalating their level of entitlements in an AWS environment beyond what is intended.
-For example, when a builder wishes to deploy a Lambda function, a corresponding IAM principal is required to be defined for the Lambda function execution role.
-Permission boundaries provide a safe and scalable mechanism for an organisation to delegate that responsibility to their builders, and to ensure that the created principals adhere to a defined security policy.
+Typically a permissions boundary policy contains actions that an created role may perform, like s3:GetObject, but not operations that would allow a role to modify the security of its own environment such as ec2:AuthorizeSecurityGroupEgress.

 When using permissions boundaries, it is helpful to think in terms of three IAM principals, or personas:

-- The administrator or cloud operator, who defines the permission boundary policies and the policies attached to builder principals.
+- The administrator or cloud operator, who defines the permissions boundary policies and the policies attached to builder principals.
 - The builder, who will be creating subsequent principals for their applications to use.
-The builder is required to attach permission boundaries to all principals that they create.
+The builder is required to attach permissions boundary policies to all principals that they create.
 - Any principals created by the above builder.
-These are the principals, typically used by an application, that will have the permission boundary attached.
+These are the principals, typically used by an application, that will have the permissions boundary attached.

-### Ensuring permission boundaries are used
+### Ensuring the permissions boundary policies are used

+IAM permissions boundaries can be enforced during the creation and modification of IAM roles by using IAM conditions.

-For example, the following policy, when attached to our builder persona, ensures that the builder is able to create, modify, and update roles, *but only* when a specified permission boundary policy is attached to the new role.
+For example, the following policy, when attached to our builder persona, ensures that the builder is able to create, modify, and update roles, *but only* when a specified permissions boundary policy is attached to the new role.

 ```json